barsha119/induction-2021-2nd-yr/Flutter_Development/Readme.md

 #### Task Submission:
 1. Have a look inside the "Task" folder.
 Task overview is provided there.
-2. Fork this repository and make a folder by your "Name" in the Flutter_Development folder.
+2. Fork this repository and make a folder by your "Name" in the [Task submission](./Task%20submission) folder.
 3. Inside your designated folder upload the source code of your Application and a few screenshots of your UI.